AnalyticsAutomated/analytics_automated/docs/advanced.rst

 =============

 A_A is implemented in python and Django to make it easy for others to extend.
-This document covers the programmatic details of A_A to help this
+This document covers some programmatic details of A_A to help this

 System details
 ^^^^^^^^^^^^^^